VildeBruhn/vildebruhn.github.io/other_resources/references.md

 Hunt, G., M. J. Hopkins, and S. Lidgard.
 2015.
 Simple versus complex models of trait evolution and stasis as a response to environmental change.
 PNAS 112:4885–4890.

+Jones, D. 2009.
+Directional evolution in the conodont _Pterospathodus_.
+Paleobiology 35:413-431.

 Lande, R. 1979.
 Quantitative genetic analysis of multivariate evolution, applied to brain: body size allometry.
 Evolution 33:402-416.

 Pennell, M. W., R. G. FitsJohn, W. K. Cornwell, and L. J. Harmon.
 2015.
 Model Adequacy and the Macroevolution of Angiosperm Functional Traits.
 The American Naturalist 186:E33–50.